Biosecurity in New Zealand: Border controls

-As well as biosecurity border controls where there is international passenger and freight movement, government officials have also carried out biosecurity controls within the country.
+The Ministry for Primary Industries' Biosecurity New Zealand business unit is responsible for biosecurity at the border.
+As well as being responsible for biosecurity border control where there is international passenger and freight movement, Biosecurity New Zealand officials also undertake biosecurity control duties within the country.

+At sea and airports, cargo, passengers and passenger baggage is checked for unwanted organisms; with any found being incinerated.
+Officials designated as "Quarantine officers" are uniformed enforcement officers that exercise numerous powers under the Biosecurity Act 1993 and other legislation.
+Passengers must sign a declaration form stating that they do not have anything that constitutes a biosecurity risk to New Zealand and can be fined for failing to do so.
 Visitors to New Zealand are most commonly fined for bringing fishing gear, seeds, fruits, bamboo and wooden products at the border.

-At sea and airports, cargo, passengers and passenger baggage is checked for unwanted organisms.
-Any that is found is incinerated.
-Passengers must sign a declaration form stating that they do not have anything that constitutes a biosecurity risk to New Zealand.
 At border control locations such as airports, beagles are used for detecting material that constitutes a biosecurity risk because they are relatively small and less intimidating for people who are uncomfortable around dogs, easy to care for, intelligent and work well for rewards.

-If there is a threat of the spread of unwanted organisms within New Zealand containment measures are carried out.
-Didymo, an invasive algae that was discovered in New Zealand in 2004, has been the subject of a nationwide campaign to prevent its spread.
+If there is a threat of the spread of unwanted organisms within New Zealand, containment measures are carried out.
+For example, Didymo (Didymosphenia geminata), an invasive algae that was discovered in New Zealand in 2004, has been the subject of a nationwide campaign to prevent its spread.
 To prevent the spread of the spores of kauri dieback disease it is recommended that pathways in the forests are used and equipment should be cleaned before leaving an area where there are kauri trees.

-Combating the Queensland fruit fly
+Queensland fruit fly exclusion zone

 The Queensland fruit fly (Bactrocera tryoni) has caused over $28.5 million a year in damage to Australian fruit crops.
 Thus, this species poses a risk to biosecurity in New Zealand.
 A fruit fly exclusion zone (FFEZ) limits the movement of fruit between Australian states and New Zealand.